scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 6:14
 Thanks so much for watching.
 6:16
-Don't forget to like and subscribe to never miss out 6:18 on more Engineering for Reliability with Google Cloud.
+Don’t forget to like and subscribe to never miss out 6:18 on more Engineering for Reliability with Google Cloud.
 6:21